What is the Rule of 72?

-The rule of 72 formula for doubling an investment is as follows:
+The Rule of 72 formula is as follows:

-Let us derive the rule of 72 by starting with a beginning arbitrary value: $1.
-Our goal is to determine how long it will take for money ($1) to double at a certain interest rate.
+Let us derive the Rule of 72 by starting with a beginning arbitrary value: $1.
+Our goal is to determine how long it will take for our money ($1) to double at a certain interest rate.

-Suppose we have a yearly interest rate (r).
+Suppose we have a yearly interest rate of “r”.
 After one year, we will get:

 $1 x (1+r)